gpadem/Kate_Bush_Lyrics_Generator/README.md

-# Poetry_Bot
+# Lyrics_Generator
-An attempt to create my own poetry bot
+An attempt to create my own lyrics generator.